Real Estate

 Creating water pressure for your property in Mexico

 There are two principal ways of creating pressure within your home, building, or property.
-The first, which is a gravity-led pressure system is almost universal even if you use the second method, which is to install a hydro-pump within your home’s water system.
+The first, which is a gravity-led pressure system is almost universal even if you use the second method, which is to install a hydro-pump within your home’s water system—and there are two principal types of those.

 El Tinaco—The water reservoir on your roof